awsdocs/elb-application-load-balancers-user-guide/doc_source/load-balancer-listeners.md

 + \* \(matches 0 or more characters\)
 + ? \(matches exactly 1 character\)

+If the protocol version is gRPC, conditions can be specific to a package, service, or method\.

-**Example path patterns**
+**Example HTTP path patterns**
 + `/img/*`
 + `/img/*/pics`

+**Example gRPC path patterns**
++ /package
++ /package\.service/
++ /package\.service/method

 The path pattern is used to route requests but does not alter them\.
-For example, if a rule has a path pattern of `/img/*`, the rule would forward a request for `/img/picture.jpg` to the specified target group as a request for `/img/picture.jpg`\.
+For example, if a rule has a path pattern of `/img/*`, the rule forwards a request for `/img/picture.jpg` to the specified target group as a request for `/img/picture.jpg`\.

 **Example path pattern condition for the AWS CLI**
 You can specify conditions when you create or modify a rule\.
 For more information, see the [create\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/create-rule.html) and [modify\-rule](https://docs.aws.amazon.com/cli/latest/reference/elbv2/modify_rule.html) commands\.
 The following condition is satisfied by requests with a URL that contains the specified string\.